Current Construction in the DC2RVA Corridor

 Location: I-95 corridor between Washington, D.C. and Fredericksburg, VA

-Status (as of October 2016): Grant funding awarded through the new FASTLANE program will be used to implement the Atlantic Gateway multi-modal program.
+Status: Grant funding awarded through the new FASTLANE program will be used to implement the Atlantic Gateway multi-modal program.
 The Atlantic Gateway program includes a suite of rail projects to address current capacity needs primarily located on the I-95 corridor between Washington, D.C. and Fredericksburg, including expansion of the Long Bridge over the Potomac River and Franconia to Occoquan third track construction.
 These projects will be expedited for construction and once completed will reduce travel times, expand access to employment, enhance movement of people and freight, and alleviate bottlenecks along one of nation’s busiest corridors.
 The Atlantic Gateway program rail projects also include improving rail operations south of Fredericksburg and dedicating the S-Line south of Richmond for future high speed passenger rail service.